 Choose the Right Cleaning Product

 Common grout cleaning products can cause irreversible damage to granite, marble, and other types of stone.
 Never use a product with ammonia or acids like vinegar, lemon juice, or alcohol, as the acids will eat away at the calcium carbonate in the stone and leave visible etching, and they also make grout more fragile and porous.
-Choose a non-acidic and stone-safe grout cleaner like Granite Gold Grout Cleaner® instead.
+Choose a stone-safe grout cleaner like Granite Gold Grout Cleaner® instead.

 Agitate the Dirt Away from the Grout